Don’t see the answer to your question or need more support? We’re here to help!

 MakeCode, Snap!, and Python are all programming languages that utilize web-based apps.
 If you are using a tablet, you will need to download the Finchblox and Birdblox apps to program.
 And if you are programming with Java, you will need to download the Bluebird Connector app.

 We are compatible with a wide variety of devices!
+To view a table of software environments by product, visit our software guidance chart.

 We are thrilled to offer a wide range of scaffolded programming languages that allow your students to grow with our products!
-From icon-based apps like Finchblox to text-based programming like Python, your students will be successful no matter their programming ability!
+From icon-based apps, like Finchblox, to text-based programming like Python, your students will be successful no matter their programming ability!

 The Finch Robot 2 and Hummingbird Bit are compatible with both micro:bit V1 and micro:bit V2.
 Not sure which one you have?
 Use this graphic to find out!

-VISIT OUR HELP DESK CONTACT SUPPORT NOW
+VISIT OUR HELP DESK CONTACT SUPPORT CHECK OUT OUR SUPPORT APP